WICG/webcomponents/proposals/Scoped-Custom-Element-Registries.md

 * `importNode()`

 These are added to provide a root and possible registry to look up a custom element definition.

+## Open Questions

+### Adopted elements and Scoped Registry

+There are concern about what happens when an element with a custom registry moves to another document and the GC implications.
+We debated briefly about possible solutions:

+1. make the registry a simple key, value pairs that can be moved around.
+2. recreate a new registry entry when moving the element, and let the author to repopulate it in `adoptedCallback`.
+This is problematic because the registry is created before attaching the shadowRoot.
+3. create a new callback that can receive the new registry when moved.
+This is problematic as well because what happen when the registries are coming from another library, already created by someone else?
+4. find ways for implementers to preserve the original registry (ideal).

+### Intersection with Declarative Shadow Root

+Although these two proposals are in early stages, we need to solve the intersection semantics.
+There are two main issues:

+1. if a declarative shadow root is created, elements inside that shadow should not be upgraded with the global registry. a possible solution is to add a new attribute, similar to `mode` to indicate to the parser that a custom registry is going to be eventually associated to this shadow.
+2. if the component is planning to reuse the instance of the declarative shadow root (which is ideal), how can the component associate that instance with a registry? this indicates that maybe the association between ShadowRoot and CustomElementRegistry cannot be defined via `attachShadow()`, and instead, something like `ElementInternals` is much more flexible.

 ##  Alternatives to allowing multiple definitions